-Cancer Hair is an ambitious short film about Claire, young woman in remission from cancer who is extremely self conscious about her hair loss.
-Her good friend Sandra persuades her to go on her first post “all clear” date with a likely lad Andrew, who is seemingly after a one night stand.
+Cancer Hair is an ambitious short film about Claire, a young woman in remission from cancer who goes on her first post “all clear” date with a likely lad Andrew.
 After a disastrous start to the date, the two find unexpected common ground in her illness and recovery.
 This new found affinity prompts her to remove her wig, revealing her true vulnerabilities, if only to him.

 It's a non-romantic comedy about the moments, and people, that inadvertently change our lives and give us the strength to do things we wouldn't do ordinarily.

 Cancer Hair is a short film by Writer/Director Gail Hackston and Producers Helga Ernudottir and Isabelle Sieb.
 The film was shot in October 2013, completed in January 2014 and will be entered into film festivals throughout 2014.

 Why this film?

 Cancer affects everyone.

 What drew us to this story in particular was two things

 1) The impact that hair loss, due to Chemotherapy, Radiotherapy and drugs, has on women